gowthamk/gowthamk.github.io/research.md

 to generate without the program, and if a program exists then there is likely no need for synthesis.
 This is however not true in case of Program Reconstruction, which remains a major application of trace-based synthesis.
-Under Program Reconstrution, one attempts to *reconstruct* a program, whose source code is inaccessible, by observing a collection of its execution traces.
+Under Program Reconstruction, one attempts to *reconstruct* a program, whose source code is inaccessible, by observing a collection of its execution traces.
 Program Reconstruction has been used for digital forensics in the context of database applications, but the formal guarantees of such reconstruction remain an open question.
-Nonetheless, I belive there is much scope for exploring Program Reconstruction in the context of Machine Learning applications, where, if successful, reconstruction could lead to significant reductions in the model generation time.
+Nonetheless, I believe there is much scope for exploring Program Reconstruction in the context of Machine Learning applications, where, if successful, reconstruction could lead to significant reductions in the model generation time.